Reject Counterfeit Freedom

 God’s life within us transforms us.
 As we walk in the Spirit, we begin to see sin for what it really is, something vile and leading to death, and it becomes easier to do the things that please God.

-Just as you used to offer the parts of your body in slavery to impurity and to ever-increasing wickedness, so now offer them in slavery to righteousness leading to holiness.
+Just as you used to offer yourselves as slaves to impurity and to ever-increasing wickedness, so now you offer yourselves as slaves to righteousness leading to holiness.
 When you were slaves to sin, you were free from the control of righteousness.
 (Romans 6:19-20)

 True freedom is the freedom to celebrate God’s love and live a full, joyful life.